apache/druid/docs/content/querying/sql.md

 Druid SQL is a built-in SQL layer and an alternative to Druid's native JSON-based query language, and is powered by a parser and planner based on [Apache Calcite](https://calcite.apache.org/).
-Druid SQL translates SQL into native Druid queries on the query broker (the first node you query), which are then passed down to data nodes as native Druid queries.
-Other than the (slight) overhead of translating SQL on the broker, there isn't an additional performance penalty versus native queries.
+Druid SQL translates SQL into native Druid queries on the query Broker (the first node you query), which are then passed down to data nodes as native Druid queries.
+Other than the (slight) overhead of translating SQL on the Broker, there isn't an additional performance penalty versus native queries.

-To enable Druid SQL, make sure you have set `druid.sql.enable = true` either in your common.runtime.properties or your broker's runtime.properties.
+To enable Druid SQL, make sure you have set `druid.sql.enable = true` either in your common.runtime.properties or your Broker's runtime.properties.

 ## Query syntax